blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 45. Bodyjump: Should you die in the next 24 hours, your soul jumps to the nearest creature who must succeed a WIS save or become possessed by you.
 46. Invisible object: You touch an object no more than 2000lbs, and it becomes invisible until you next cast this spell.
 47. Duplication: You create 5 illusory duplicates of yourself, who you may control and who disappear when attacked.
-48. Thrall: One creature who can hear you makes a WIS save or becomes loyal to you and may repeat the save for the next six days to prevent the effect from becoming permanent.
+48. Thrall: One non-hostile creature who can hear you makes a WIS save or becomes loyal to you and may repeat the save for the next six days to prevent the effect from becoming permanent.
 49. Flame aura: Any creature within one pace of you takes 1d6 damage for the next minute.
 50. Acid Splash: One creature within a pace of you makes a DEX save to halve 2d12 damage.
 51. Surface: You fly upward up to 30ft and swim through the ceiling until you surface at the first open space above.